Used Car: 2012 Nissan Versa Review

 The Versa’s cabin earned reviewer praise for its overall spaciousness and ample headroom.
 Few critics were impressed with the quality of the materials used, but one also noted that premium materials aren’t expected given the Versa’s low starting price when it was new.
 The Versa comes standard with a two-speaker stereo, crank windows and manually-adjustable side mirrors, but power windows and mirrors are available.
 Additional available features include an upgraded stereo, Bluetooth, satellite radio, navigation and upgraded seat upholstery.
 The Versa has 14.9 cubic feet of trunk space, which is good for the class, and actually more than what the larger Nissan Sentra offers.

 Other Cars to Consider

 The Chevrolet Sonic was all new for 2012, and reviewers were impressed with its spacious interior.
-It also earns better safety and reliability scores than the Versa
+It also earns a better reliability score than the Versa

 The Honda Fit is only available as a hatchback, but reviewers appreciated its versatile cargo space and sporty driving demeanor.
-The Fit also trumps the Versa with better safety and reliability scores.
+The Fit also trumps the Versa with a better reliability score.